Ado-go/pseudo-infinite-universe/README.md

 # pseudo-infinite-universe
-Pseudo random infinite universe.Move around and observe solar system with its plantes and moons in almost random, almost infinite universe :D.
+Pseudo random infinite universe.
+Move around and observe the solar system with its planets and moons in an almost random, almost infinite universe.

 # controls
 W - move up<br/>